 The Automated Pipeline

-Everything above can also be triggered on demand through an API, which is handy for testing or one-off assessments.
-But the main use case runs on a schedule: every morning, the system pulls the previous day’s job posts from our CRM, runs them through the pipeline, and queues up message drafts for the team.
+Every morning, the system pulls the previous day’s job posts from our CRM, runs them through the pipeline, and queues up email drafts for the sales team.

-Tasks are distributed across team members based on current capacity, so the work spreads evenly rather than piling into one inbox.
-By the time the team sits down in the morning, the batch is done, relevant opportunities flagged, irrelevant ones filtered out, drafts ready to review and send.
-What used to take 30 to 40 minutes per opportunity – reading the post, searching for relevant projects, drafting and editing – now takes under 5 minutes for review and send.
-The research is done before anyone opens their laptop.
+Email tasks are distributed across team members based on current capacity, so the work spreads evenly rather than piling into one inbox.
+By the time the team sits down in the morning, the batch is done – relevant opportunities flagged, irrelevant ones filtered out, drafts ready to review and send.

 What We Learned

-Building this system taught us things that apply well beyond the specific problem of sales outreach automation.
+Building this system taught us things that apply well beyond this specific use case.
 A few that stand out:

 Structure is more valuable than fluency

-The generation step can’t compensate for poor retrieval.
-If the evidence set contains tangentially relevant or redundant items, the output will reflect that.
-We spent more time tuning the retrieval and scoring pipeline than any other part of the system, and it paid off proportionally.
+The generation step cannot compensate for poor retrieval.
+If the underlying information is only loosely relevant, incomplete, or redundant, the final output will reflect that, regardless of how fluent it sounds.
+We spent more time refining retrieval, filtering, and scoring than any other part of the system, and that investment had the biggest impact on overall quality.

 Human review still matters, at every level

-The system produces drafts, not finished messages.
-Every one gets reviewed by a person before it goes out, and that’s intentional.
-The sender should understand what they’re signing off on.
+The system produces drafts, not finished emails.
+Every one gets reviewed by a person before it goes out, and that is intentional.
+The sender should understand what they are signing off on.
 Automation does the research; people still own the relationship.

 But this principle runs deeper than the final output.
-When you change a prompt, adjust a scoring weight, or modify retrieval logic, automated metrics will tell you whether aggregate scores improved or dropped – and that matters.
-But it doesn’t tell you the full story.
-Actually reading through individual results – what did the system pull, does this evidence set make sense for this particular job post, does the message feel right – gives you a kind of understanding that a dashboard score simply can’t.
+When you change a prompt, adjust a scoring weight, or modify retrieval logic, automated metrics will tell you whether aggregate scores improved or dropped, and that matters.
+But it does not tell you the full story.
+Actually reading through individual results, what did the system pull, does this evidence set make sense for this particular job post, does the email feel right, gives you a kind of understanding that a dashboard score simply cannot.

 The same goes for knowing your data.
-Spending time reading actual job posts, case studies, and generated messages – not skimming, but paying attention – surfaces problems that evals miss.
-You start to recognise where the data is patchy, where the model is confidently wrong, and where the pipeline is doing something quietly clever that you didn’t plan for.
-That familiarity is hard to quantify, but it’s what makes you good at improving the system when something goes wrong.
+Spending time reading actual job posts, case studies, and generated emails, not skimming, but paying attention, surfaces problems that evals miss.
+You start to recognise where the data is patchy, where the model is confidently wrong, and where the pipeline is doing something quietly clever that you did not plan for.
+That familiarity is hard to quantify, but it is what makes you good at improving the system when something goes wrong.
 Metrics are a tool, not a substitute for knowing what you built.

 Closing Thoughts

-What started as a narrow problem – reducing the time it takes to act on a single signal – turned into a broader exercise in building reliable, observable, evidence-driven AI applications.
-The architecture we built isn’t novel in any single component; hybrid retrieval, multi-stage reranking, and prompt management are all well-understood techniques.
-What matters is how they’re assembled, and whether the system behaves predictably in production.
+What started as a narrow problem, reducing the time it takes to write one cold email, turned into a broader exercise in building reliable, observable, evidence-driven AI applications.
+The architecture we built is not novel in any single component; hybrid retrieval, multi-stage reranking, and prompt management are all well-understood techniques.
+What matters is how they are assembled, and whether the system behaves predictably in production.